The real Bale - by those who know him best

 Gareth Bale stands on the verge of joining a select club of Wales football internationals.

-He will follow in the footsteps of centurions Jess Fishlock, Sophie Ingle, Loren Dykes and Chris Gunter when he makes his 100th appearance in a Wales shirt in Saturday's World Cup qualifier against Belarus in Cardiff.
+He will follow in the footsteps of centurions Jess Fishlock, Sophie Ingle, Loren Dykes and Chris Gunter should he make his 100th appearance in a Wales shirt in Saturday's World Cup qualifier against Belarus in Cardiff.

 It will be yet another remarkable milestone for a Welsh sporting great who has a truly global status.

-A pupil of Whitchurch High School in Cardiff and a youngster with Cardiff Civil Service, Bale's potential was quickly earmarked at Southampton, prompting Spurs to pay up to £10m for him in 2007.
+A former pupil of Whitchurch High School in Cardiff and a youngster with Cardiff Civil Service, Bale's potential was quickly earmarked at Southampton, prompting Spurs to pay up to £10m for him in 2007.

-Such was his development at Spurs, Bale became a Real Madrid 'Galactico' when the Spanish giants splashed a then world record £85m for his services in September 2013.
+Such was his development there, Bale became a Real Madrid 'Galactico' when the Spanish giants paid out a world record £85m for his services in September 2013.

-In Spain he has an eye-watering trophy haul including four Champions League crowns, two La Liga titles, a Copa Del Rey, three Club World Cup medals and has helped Real win the European Super Cup twice.
+He has since built an eye-watering trophy haul including four Champions League crowns, two La Liga titles, a Copa Del Rey, three Club World Cup medals and helped Real win the European Super Cup twice.

-John Toshack made him the then youngest Wales debutant in 2006, making his bow in the 2-1 friendly win over Trinidad and Tobago in Graz, Austria, at the age of 16 years 315 days.
+John Toshack made him Wales' youngest debutant in 2006 when he played in the 2-1 friendly win over Trinidad and Tobago in Graz at the age of 16 years 315 days.

-Since then Bale has so often delivered when his country needed him.
+Bale has since delivered so often when his country needed him.

 His seven goals in qualifying propelled Wales to Euro 2016, where they reached the semi-finals in their first major tournament finals for 58 years.

-His current goal tally stands at 36, having surpassed Ian Rush's previous record of 28 with a hat-trick against China in 2018.
+His goal tally stands at 36, having surpassed Ian Rush's previous record of 28 with a hat-trick against China in 2018.

 Bale is the Wales captain, leader and talisman, who wants to lead his nation to the World Cup finals in November 2022.